How Long Does Sciatica Last and Effective Ways to Speed Up Recovery

 What are some effective home remedies for sciatica?

-Are there surgical options for treating sciatica?
+Are there surgical options for sciatica?